AdobeDocs/journey-optimizer-learn.en/help/tutorial-creating-audience/create-web-form.md

 ---
 title: Create a web form
 description: Create a form in your HTML page that allows users to select their investment preference
-feature: Decisioning
+feature: Audiences
 role: User
 level: Beginner
-doc-type: Value Video
+doc-type: Tutorial
-duration: 1547
-last-substantial-update: 2025-03-13
+last-substantial-update: 2025-04-30
-jira: KT-17487
+jira: KT-17923
 ---
 # Create a web form